shadow2560/Ultimate-GNW-Hack-Script/README.md

 ## First launch

 Execute the first, second and third choice in the main menu to install the environement.
 If you want to update the environement you can re-execute the second and third choice.
+If you want only update the repositories used you only need to execute the third choice.

 ## Typical use